-Coronavirus: Centre asks states to strictly enforce lockdown, take legal action against violators
+Coronavirus: 21 states go under curfews and lockdown, Centre urges legal action against violators

 The Bengaluru Police on Monday said that it will arrest people found to be breaking quarantine rules.
 The police said that they had received information that people with “home quarantine” stamps were travelling in buses and visiting restaurants.

 The Centre on Sunday advised state governments to allow only essential services to operate in around 80 districts of India that have reported confirmed coronavirus cases and deaths.
 This amounts to a lockdown for the districts as no trains, metros and interstate buses will be allowed to operate from Monday till March 31.
-Delhi, Haryana, West Bengal, Uttar Pradesh, Punjab, Rajasthan and several other states have imposed strict restrictions on the movement of people.

 The decision to impose the lockdown came after the nation observed a ‘janata curfew’ or a civil curfew called by Modi on Sunday.
 Millions of citizens across India stayed at home, following the prime minister’s appeal to isolate themselves between 7 am and 9 pm to contain the spread of coronavirus.